DyonvVr/py-auto-translate/README.md

 The repository contains an example word skip list for English.

 ## Configuration
-The `config` file lists several options for Auto translate (such as which translation provider to use) which can be set to one own's preferences.
+The `config.txt` file lists several options which can be set to one own's preferences.

 ### Notes
 *User is responsible for the costs of using Google Cloud services.